 Residential students will be housed in one of the first-year residence halls on campus.
 The residence hall has lounges on each floor, kitchenettes with several micro-fridges for students to share, study rooms, and a laundry facility.
 Please note that the residence hall does not have air conditioning.
 The summer weather in Rochester is typically a mild to warm temperature, so please plan accordingly.

-There is a curfew in place because our Pre-College Programs students are minors.
+There is a curfew in place as our Pre-College Programs students are minors.
 Residential students must check in to the residence hall by 10:00 pm Sunday through Thursday, and by 12:00 am Friday and Saturday.
 Students must remain in the residence hall until 7:00 am.
 University ID cards are collected each night as part of the check in process, and will be returned to students the next morning.

 Students must provide their own linens (sheets, blankets, pillows, towels, etc.).
 You are allowed to bring a small micro fridge and a small fan with you to campus to keep in your room.

-The Pre-College Counselors have knowledge not only of the campus and the Rochester area, but can also provide some insight to college classes and various subjects a student might be interested in studying.
+The Pre-College Program staff have knowledge not only of the campus and the Rochester area, but can also provide some insight to college classes and various subjects a student might be interested in studying.
 They help supervise activities and events that take place in the evenings and on the weekends, and ensure that each student has a positive experience and a memorable summer!

 Students will receive their room and roommate assignments when they arrive on campus to check in for the program.
 We are unable to release roommate information, as this would be inconsistent with the Family Educational Rights and Privacy Act (FERPA) guidelines.
 Furthermore, housing assignments are being made and changed right up until the time students arrive on campus.